Re-engaging Repeat Churners with Events and Accounts

 Returning users follow accounts at a lower rate than new users.

-Finding Two: Users Don’t Just Return for Events.
+Finding Two: Users return for events and accounts.

 The common understanding of repeat visits was that they return for breaking news events and cultural moments.
 So I asked our data scientist to confirm this with a query of where people visit when they return.
 What this data showed is that our repeat users visit several different kind of pages.
 This suggested that they weren’t just coming to Twitter for events.